geobtaa/metadata/workflow.md

 **_Spreadsheets_**
 - Administrators for university repositories for scanned maps or data can often export metadata into a spreadsheet, especially for Dublin Core.
 - This method is preferred, because the University IT professionals and librarians can control which fields to export, and because transformations by the Metadata Coordinator are not necessary.
+- The [B1G Map Template](https://z.umn.edu/b1g-template) shows all of the fields needed for GeoBlacklight.

 **_MARC files_**
 - The best way to transfer this type of metadata is to send a single file containing multiple records in the .MRC or MARC XML format.
-- The Metadata Coordinator will use MarcEdit to transform the records to GeoBlacklight using the project-designated MARC to GBL crosswalk, but Task Force members can specify preferences.
+- The Metadata Coordinator will use MarcEdit or XML parsing to transform the records to GeoBlacklight using the project-designated MARC to GBL crosswalk, but Task Force members can specify preferences.